MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/volume-activation/plan/plan-for-volume-activation/Test-Lab-Guide--Demonstrate-Volume-Activation-Services.md

 ms.assetid: d4804395-4923-4ab0-9dc4-6d1f145ac69d
 ---
 # Test Lab Guide: Demonstrate Volume Activation Services
-This test lab guide describes the steps for configuring the Volume Activation Services server role in a [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] demonstration or test environment.
+This test lab guide describes the steps for configuring the Volume Activation Services server role in a  Windows Server 2012  demonstration or test environment.
 Although the same steps can be used to deploy Volume Activation Services in a production environment, additional planning would be needed to ensure that your Volume Activation Services deployment meets the needs of your environment.

 ## Setting up Volume Activation Services in a test environment
-The following steps are needed to set up Volume Activation Services in a [!INCLUDE[win8_server_2](includes/win8_server_2_md.md)] test lab:
+The following steps are needed to set up Volume Activation Services in a  Windows Server 2012  test lab:

 1. Step 1: Set up the base test lab configuration